top of page

 The idea of a pet sanctuary may sound appealing if you're feeling desperate for a solution.
 But, please think about what a pet "sanctuary" really is:

-• highly stressful, and, scary for your pet
+• highly stressful and scary for your pet

 • void of future human interaction

-• a sterile, often impoverished, enviornment
+• a sterile, often impoverished environment

 In other words, pet sanctuaries are inhumane.
 Think of pet sanctuaries as a life sentence in solitary confinement without the possibility of rehabilitation or parole.
 No beloved companion should be committed to this fate.